Sphereon-Opensource/eidas-signature-client/README.md

 The REST Key Provider uses REST to get Keys/Certificates It also exposes the createSignature and verifySignature methods as REST endpoints.
 Lastly other methods like creating a digest, determineSignInput and placing the signature in the original document could also be executed remotely if desired.
-This is however handled by the RESTSignatureService.
+This is however handled by the RESTClientSignatureService.

 ### Authentication and Authorization support